kensayo/NWK-wk3/README.md

 # Newsweek clone

 > This project is a clone from [Newsweek](https://web.archive.org/web/20210120125445/https://www.newsweek.com/)
+>
-> It's create using HTHML, CSS & Bootstrap
+> It's created using HTML, CSS & Bootstrap
+>
-> Main target is learn how to use Bootstrap
+> Main target is learn how to use Bootstrap in a develpment enviroment, using classes properly

 ## Desktop 💻
 ![Desktop-Version](img/Newsweek-Milestone1-Desktop.PNG)